Next offered: Monday, March 25, 2024

 Click Here To Submit Your Online Application

 An important part of Elektra’s mandate is to encourage the creation of new works for classically-based women’s choirs.
-Our Reading Sessions of New Compositions provide a constructive and informal setting for this interactive program.
+Our Reading Sessions of New Compositions provide a constructive and informal setting for up to four composers in this interactive program.
 Elektra’s Artistic Director, Morna Edmundson, composer/pianist Dr. Stephen Smith, a Guest Composer and the Elektra singers are part of the process of discovery and discussion, singing new music and new sounds.
 Observers are welcome to attend.

 Benefits of this program include:

 - pianist Dr. Stephen Smith, and a Guest Composer

 - hearing your composition/arrangement sung by a skilled women’s choir alongside other new works by your peers

 - discovering the range of sonic possibilities of women’s choir and considering it as a legitimate “instrument”